Residual permutation test for regression coefficient testing: Finite-sample size validity of ANOVA beyond Gaussianity

-The conditions for Lemma~\ref{lem:naive} is slightly weaker than Lemma~\ref{lem:anova}.
-However, Lemma~\ref{lem:naive} still requires the spherically symmetric distribution.
+While Lemma~\ref{lem:naive} is slightly less stringent than Lemma~\ref{lem:anova}, it still requires the spherical symmetry in distributions.
 To better understand their empirical performances, we also show the performance of $\pval_{\naive}$ with non-Gaussian noises or non-Gaussian designs in Table~\ref{Tab:ANOVA} and Figures~\ref{fig:histgram}(d)-(f) .
-Consistent with the theoretical findings, without the strong Gaussianity or shperically symmetry assumption, $\pval_{\anova}$ is also not guaranteed to have finite-population validity.
+Without the strong Gaussianity or spherically symmetry assumption, $\pval_{\anova}$ is also not guaranteed to have finite-sample size validity.
 Nevertheless, when both tests are invalid, the size of naive permutation test is closer to the correct level than its competitor.
 This indicates that naive test is more robust to non-Gaussian distributions.
 Moreover, the naive test is an intuitive method and is easy to implement.
 Thus, the naive test could be used as a preferrable alternative to ANOVA in real data analysis when $n / 2 \le p < n$.

-Although the empirical finding suggests that the naive RPT is more robust to Gaussian violations, the question remains: how can we construct a hypothesis test that is finite-population valid just with arbitrary exchangeable noises in high dimensions where $p$ can be in the same order of magnitude as $n$?
-We answer this question in the next section.